-Each Division CJA Committee will review the operation and administration of the CJA Panel over the preceding year, and make necessary changes, and report to the full Court concerning:
+Each Division CJA Panel Committee, with the assistance of the CJA Supervising Attorney, if required by the division, will review the operation and administration of the CJA Panel over the preceding year, and make necessary changes, and report to the full Court concerning:

-a. the size of the CJA Panel;

-- b. the recruitment of qualified and diverse attorneys as required and set forth in this plan; and - c. recurring issues or difficulties encountered by panel members, their CJA clients, or the bar at large.
+- a. the size of the CJA Panel; - b. the recruitment of qualified and diverse attorneys as required and set forth in this District plan; and - c. recurring issues or difficulties encountered by panel members, their CJA clients, or the bar at large.